All Episodes

 Now, Hitler did it in a dishonest, bad, maniacal kind of way, but it doesn't mean that the strategy is wrong.

-And the author to lots of Hitler bad to his credit.
+And the author, to lots of Hitler bad.

 That's a different question.

-This is specifically how he'd sort of mobilized a population behind an idea rhetorically.
+Yeah, this is specifically how he sort of mobilized the population behind an idea rhetorically.

 It's not saying go out and kill your political opponents, although he says they should be exercised from political discussion and political participation.